jemmy512/book-notes/Cpp/cpp-primer.md

             // partial ordering selects f<int>(int*) as more specialized
             ```
     * To determine which of any two function templates is more specialized, `partial ordering work flow`:
-        1. transforms one of the two templates as follows:
+        1. `transforms` one of the two templates as follows:
-            * For each type, non-type, and template parameter, including parameter packs, a unique fictitious type, value, or template is generated and substituted into function type of the template
+            * For each type, non-type, and template parameter, including parameter packs, a `unique fictitious type`, value, or template is generated and substituted into function type of the template
-            * If only one of the two function templates being compared is a member function, and that function template is a non-static member of some class A, a new first parameter is inserted into its parameter list, whose type is cv A&& if the member function template is &&-qualified and cv A& otherwise (cv is the cv-qualification of the member function template) -- this helps the ordering of operators, which are looked up both as member and as non-member functions:
+            * If only one of the two function templates being compared is a `member function`, and that function template is a non-static member of some class A, a new first parameter is inserted into its parameter list, whose type is cv A&& if the member function template is &&-qualified and cv A& otherwise (cv is the cv-qualification of the member function template) -- this helps the ordering of operators, which are looked up both as member and as non-member functions:
                 ```c++
                 struct A {};
                     template<class T> struct B {